 6. Are there any online JD/MBA programs?

-None of the schools listed within this article offer online JD-MBA programs.
-Acclaimed online JD-MBA programs are less common, none of the top graduate schools provide them.
+None of the schools listed in this article offer online JD-MBA programs.
+Acclaimed online JD-MBA programs are less common; none of the top graduate schools provide them.